Lin Carter's Flashing Swords! 6: Controversy

-As literary executor of Lin Carter, who was the editor behind the Flashing Swords! anthology series of the 1970s/1980s, Robert M. Price projected the book as a revival and continuation of the original series.
-A controversy erupted on publication due to Price's introduction, in which he criticizes feminism and the concept of rape culture.
-Contributing authors Cliff Biggers, Frank Schildiner, Charles R. Rutledge, and Paul R. McNamee all publicly withdrew their contributions in protest, stating that Price did not preview the introduction with them before publication, with publisher Pulp Hero Press delisted the book a few days after publication.
+As literary executor of Lin Carter, who was the editor behind the Flashing Swords! anthology series of the 1970s and 1980s, Robert M. Price projected the book as a revival and continuation of the original series.
+A controversy erupted on publication due to Price's introduction in which he criticizes feminism and the concept of rape culture, and expresses transphobic views.
+Contributing authors Cliff Biggers, Frank Schildiner, Charles R. Rutledge, and Paul R. McNamee all publicly withdrew their contributions in protest, stating that Price did not preview the introduction with them before publication, with publisher Pulp Hero Press delisting the book a few days after publication.

 Price stated an intention to take the project to a different publisher, without the withdrawn stories and with the addition of new ones, an intention realized with the appearance of the second edition in January, 2021.
 It was, however, essentially a different work, lacking nine of the original version's twelve stories while adding seven.